 Executive Committee

 The purpose of this Committee is to serve as the NARST Board's think tank and as a forum for conversation and discussions.
-The Executive Committee will consist of the President, President-Elect, and Immediate Past President financial statements prior to submitting them to the Board, working with the outside investment advisor in managing the Association's investments, and reviewing the Association's annual tax filings prior to their submission to the Board and ensuring that such filings and other corporate reports are made in a timely manner.
+The Executive Committee will consist of the President, President-Elect, and Immediate Past President.

 Finance Committee